top of page

 User mailboxes

-A mailbox that's assigned to an individual user in your Exchange Online organization.
+A mailbox assigned to an individual user in your Exchange Online organization.
 A mailbox contains the user's email messages, calendar items, contacts, tasks, and other important business data.

 Shared mailboxes